 In the same way, we need to shift our attention and point of reference beyond the limited energy field of our wounds in order to notice that we are the consciousness the wounds (as well as our entire lives) is arising IN.

 This consciousness we are is the only place of peace.
-As we get to know ourselves as this, gradually suffering unwinds on its own because we are no longer identified with it.
-The old wounds and emotional pain are no longer being fed energy by our identification with them and then, starved of energy, they begin to fall away.
+As we turn attention toward the truth of our being, gradually suffering unwinds on its own because we are no longer identified with it.
+The old wounds and emotional pain are no longer fed energy by our identification with them and then, starved of energy, they begin to fall away.

 As I mentioned, the first step for healing emotional pain is awareness – being willing to become fully aware of the pain itself, and then being willing to notice that we ARE the awareness that is aware OF the emotional trauma.